creme332/creamy-notes/_posts/2022-08-30-further-maths.md

 [Kinematics Fundamental by Sunil Kumar](https://cnx.org/contents/UYPplaH7@29.32:-a6Hw7ZQ@7/Collision-of-projectiles) | Great notes, questions, and explanations on Kinematics.
 Some questions are quite challenging.
 [Paul's Online Notes](https://tutorial.math.lamar.edu/)	| University notes some of which are relevant to A-level Further Maths.
 Also has a practice problems section.
 I personally used the website to learn about the [integral test](https://tutorial.math.lamar.edu/classes/calcii/IntegralTest.aspx).
 [Hyperbolic notes](https://openstax.org/books/calculus-volume-1/pages/6-9-calculus-of-the-hyperbolic-functions) | Notes from Calculus 1 book from OpenStax.
-[Brilliant.org](https://brilliant.org/wiki/vietas-formula/) | To learn about roots of polynomial
+[Brilliant.org](https://brilliant.org/wiki/vietas-formula/) | Has good notes on roots of polynomial

 ## University  lecture notes